MathiasReichardt/HowToBuildARobot/README.md

 - HTTP as the underling protocol, REST does not exclude other protocols at all.

 # Building a robot factory
+During the tutorial we will build a ASP.NET Core application called RoboPlant.
+You can find the sources here: [RoboPlant](https://github.com/MathiasReichardt/RoboPlant)

 - [Part 0: Setup](part0/part0.md)
 - [Part 1: Enter the RoboPlant](part1/part1.md)